 A headache after nuclear stress test, though experienced only in few individuals.
 This is the commonest side effect and intake of caffeine containing beverages like coffee will help.

-Is a Nuclear Stress Test Safe Radiation?
+Is the Radiation from a Nuclear Stress Test Safe?

 A small amount of radiation risk is involved in the nuclear stress test.
 This can be minimised by exposing the individual to a basic standardised protocol and performing additional detailed testing only if needed.